007ayushagarwal/Identifying-Clusters-in-Financial-Transaction-Networks-using-Graph-Embedding-Techniques/README.md

 - **Receiver**: The entity receiving the transaction.
 - **Amount**: The monetary value of the transaction.

+The dataset is provided in a CSV file named `payments.csv`.
 This dataset is represented as a graph where nodes correspond to entities, and directed edges correspond to the transactions between them.

 ## Algorithms Applied
 ### 1. Node2Vec